hvrt-vcs/hvrt/designs/repo_data_structures.md

   - Within a SQL DB, a blob is a list of ordered chunks.
 Thus, it is possible for chunks to be shared across multiple blobs.
   - Is it worth making chunks a canonical part of the hash calculation and merkle tree?
+This may create a weird situation where blob contents may match, but their hashes differ because they were chunked differently at different times.
+Perhaps there is a way to do this that isn't merely hashing chunk references to generate the blob hash.
-* Annotation - Annotations are modifications to commits after the initial commit.
+* Annotation - Annotations make modifications to commits after the initial commit.
 They are not included in hash calculations.
 They are metadata that allows non-destructively ammending commit data for fixes or clarification.
 For example, if a commit authorship was incorrectly attributed to a dev, an